NVIDIAGameWorks/kaolin/examples/renderers/DIB-R/README.md

 ![example image](example.gif)

-This example uses the DIB-R renderer in kaolin to render a simple mesh (using random vertex colors), and output an animated GIF image of the rendered object.
+This example uses the DIB-R renderer in kaolin to render a simple mesh (using position as vertex colors), and output an animated GIF image of the rendered object.

 Usage: